yuulive/dfga/README.md

     println!("Minmizer: {:?}", single::Ackley::BOUNDS);
 }
 ```
-You can also use a `use` statement that looks more like `use benchfun::{SingleObjective}` but that's just messy!
+You can also use a `use` statement that looks more like `use ka::{SingleObjective}` but that's just messy!